leviance/matic-docs/docs/operate/access-node-alchemy.md

 ---
 id: access-node-alchemy
 title: Access Node with Alchemy
-description: Make blockchain queries on Polygon without building a full node using the Alchemy SDK
+description: Make blockchain queries on Polygon without building a full node using the Alchemy SDK.
 keywords:
   - docs
   - matic